Fighting Criminal Charges in Massachusetts

-If you are facing criminal charges in Massachusetts, you can rely on Brad Bailey, a high-profile Boston criminal defense lawyer who has a respected media presence that includes appearances on major news outlets such as FOX’s Boston affiliate station.
+If you are facing criminal charges in Massachusetts, you can rely on Brad Bailey, a high-profile criminal lawyer who has a respected media presence that includes appearances on major news outlets such as FOX’s Boston affiliate station.
 In addition to providing legal analysis for CNN and NPR, he has also been featured in the Boston Globe and on major primetime television news programs, such as Dateline and 48 Hours.

 How to Find a Criminal Defense Lawyer